 “I don’t want my child to be alone at this time of year.”

-No parent wants their child to feel isolated and alone—at any time of year.
-However, one of the biggest benefits of teen treatment is that young people find a trusting community of peers who have had similar experiences.
-Being in treatment is often the first time that an adolescent experiences the relief of knowing that they are not alone.
-Surrounded by others who understand what they’re going through and who are equally committed to the healing journey, teens feel a sense of belonging and connection, despite being away from family.
+In fact, one of the biggest benefits of teen treatment is that young people find a trusting community of peers who have had similar experiences.
+Being in treatment for a mental health condition is often the first time that an adolescent experiences the relief of knowing that they are not alone.
+Surrounded by caring mental health providers and by peers who understand what they’re going through and are equally committed to the healing journey, teens feel a sense of belonging and connection, despite being away from family.

 “When I started bonding with the other girls is when everything just shifted.
 I felt like I had a big family.”

-– Newport Academy alum
+Newport Academy alum

 “They’ll start feeling better during the holidays.”